 As LSS is a structured methodology requiring statistical, visualisation and facilitation skills, a team of highly trained and experienced staff members or consultants is required to implement, embed and sustain the improved changes, with the unwavering support of management.
 The initial implementation could be forming an in-house core team of highly trained change agents or engaging an external consultant.

-Imagine you now have an improved mining business with the measurable and undeniable benefits, after applying LSS successfully.
+Imagine you now have an improved mining business with measurable and undeniable benefits after applying LSS successfully.
 What could your improved business go on to achieve?
 What competitive edge would you have?